Does Stevia Break A Fast?

 • Stevia doesn’t increase blood sugar levels.
 This makes it a safer alternative for insulin-sensitive people and diabetics.

-Does Stevia Break A Fast?
+Does Stevia alone Break A Fast?

+We’ve got good news!
 Yes, you can use stevia while intermittent fasting.
 As it contains zero calories, stevia is practically the only sweetener you can use during your intermittent fasting window.

 However, take note that for some people, stevia could increase appetite.
 Therefore, pay attention to how you feel after drinking your coffee or tea with a pinch of stevia.
 If it keeps hunger at bay for longer, that’s great.
 However, if it makes your sugar cravings worse, it’s better to stick to plain unsweetened drinks during the fasting window.
 Does stevia break a fast? answer is absolutely not!